 Dr. Kraemer BULLDOG SPECIALTY HOSPITAL

-Despite the skepticism and naysayers, I decided to open a hospital centered on bulldogs and French bulldogs, dedicate it to the breed’s special, and also provide a place for bulldog rescue to shelter, care and adopt.
+Despite the skepticism and naysayers, Dr. Kraemer decided to open a hospital centered on bulldogs and French bulldogs, dedicate it to the breed’s special, and also provide a place for bulldog rescue to shelter, care for, and adopt.

 You have proved the skeptic wrong, the need and demand for a bulldog specialty practice are undisputable.